 - Add your logo

-- Use custom colors and consistent Fonts
+- Use custom colors and consistent fonts

-- Add images
+- Add engaging visuals and images

-- Break content into short easy-to-read paragraphs.
+- Break content into short, easy-to-read paragraphs.
+Less is more.

-Look at the Competition
+Look at the competition

 Keep track of your competitors to determine how often they offer discounts, when they email and how they segment their email lists.
-In addition to strategy, you’ll see copy, images and subject lines that you might want to tweak for your own email blast.
+In addition to strategy, you’ll see copy, images, and subject lines that you might want to tweak for your own email blast.